drocheam/optrace/docs/source/details/matrix_analysis.rst

 **Positions**

-The matrix for additional object distance :math:`g` and image distance :math:`b` is:
+The matrix representation for additional object distance :math:`g` and image distance :math:`b` is given by:

 .. math::
    \text{M}_\text{b,g} =